“Why do I have to write two T’s in the word butter when I only hear one sound?

 There, they make the hard g sound, saying….

-“Gosh, this is Great!
-We’re going to Get to Go first and Get in before anyone else Goes!”
+“Gosh, this is great!
+We get to go first and get in before anyone else goes!”

 (ghost, ghoul, ghastly, etc…)